-Eight year old, Isabelle Howe, has achieved national acclaim for her riding skills, developed thanks to the magnificent volunteers and ponies of Newbury Riding for the Disabled (RDA), based at Wyld Court Stables, Hampstead Norreys.
+Eight year old, Isabelle, has achieved national acclaim for her riding skills, developed thanks to the magnificent volunteers and ponies of Newbury Riding for the Disabled (RDA), based at Wyld Court Stables, Hampstead Norreys.

 Last year, she won the regional Countryside Challenge and second in the dressage competition, and then came third in the National competition at Hartpury in Gloucestershire.